Elbrus traverse route

 Day 6.
 Acclimatization hike up to the Lenz rocks (4800 m).
 This is a challenging day.
 The way up will take 5 - 6 hours and another two hours for the way down.
 Overnight at the hut.

 Day 8.
 The summit day.
 You will start at 2 a.m. after having breakfast early in the morning.
-Once having reached the saddle, we will leave our backpacks there, do the summit and pick up them on the way down the south side of the mountain.
-Overnight at a hut on the south side, 3800 m.
+Once having reached the saddle, we will leave our backpacks there, do the summit and pick up them on the way down south side of the mountain.
+Overnight at hotel on the south side, 3800 m.

-Day 9.
-Descent to the hotel or reserve day for the summit attempt.
-In the last case, the group has to descend to the hotel by whatever means required on the same day to be in time at the airport on the next day.
-Celebration dinner and overnight at hotel.
+Day 10.
+Another reserve day for the summit attempt.
+In the last case the group has to descend to the valley by whatever means required on same day in order to be in time at the airport on the next day.
+Celebration dinner.

 What is included and not included